 Once you do, you will have the option to select which adgroup you’ll want to add the keywords to and since you just made your ad, the only adgroup that will show up is the regular one.
 Click it.

 Now you will add the keywords that BEST represent your ad and the audience you are seeking to see that ad.
+Here a tutorial on researching keywords for your YouTube videos (and subsequently the ads you make).

 My best advice is to: